Amita Ramanujan: Evolution over the series

 As mentioned in the Season 6 episode, "Hydra", Amita would like to have three children with Charlie.
 They later admit that they are far too busy for children at this point in their lives, however.

 Backstory

 Amita was born in California and her family was from South India, speaking Tamil.
 She mentioned in the pilot episode an arranged marriage (she described her would-be fiancé, a banker from Goa, as "a total ass") but it was unclear if she was serious or teasing Charlie and Alan.
 It is later revealed in "Pay To Play" that the Banker from Goa has married someone else.

 As revealed in "Tabu", she built her first computer at the age of 13.
 Series writer Sean Crouch wrote “First Law” to explain Amita's interest in computers.

-Amita has been a player of a MMORPG game called "Primacy" since she was an undergraduate (age 19), which allowed her to provide unique insights into a case involving a murderer who was a jealous gamer.
+Amita has been a player of an MMORPG called "Primacy" since she was an undergraduate (age 19), which allowed her to provide unique insights into a case involving a murderer who was a jealous gamer.